data61/dataFusion/README.md

 Notes:
 - Without `-J-Xmx2G` tests may fail due to insufficient memory.
-- Without MITIE-models installed (see the [dataFusion-ner README](dataFusion-ner) for details) and `source sh/setenv` (with appropriate locations in that file) tests involving MITIE may fail.
+- Without MITIE-models installed (see [dataFusion-ner](dataFusion-ner) for details) and `source sh/setenv` (with appropriate locations in that file) tests involving MITIE may fail.

 ## Run